Geometric Structures Induced by Deformations of the Legendre Transform: Symplectic and K a hler Structures in Information Geometry

-Importantly, this R\'{e}nyi flow is closed within the diagonal $\Delta_p$.
-Moreover, the above result shows, on the diagonal, flows follow the geodesic respect to the primal and dual connections --- which naturally satisfy Eq.~\eqref{eq:leg_derivative}.
-In this way, we gain a new understanding where the deformed exponential family obtained from R\'{e}nyi's divergence~\cite[Seccion 4]{wong2018logarithmic} describe the sets of points flowing along the integral curves at $X_{\gamma}$ and external points diverging from it.
+As mentioned above, this R\'{e}nyi flow is closed within the diagonal $\Delta$.
+Moreover, the above result implies that the flows on the diagonal follow the geodesic with respect to the primal and dual connections, which naturally satisfy Equation~\eqref{eq:leg_derivative}.
+In this way, we gain a new understanding of what deforming the exponential family implies.
+The squared brackets in Equation~\eqref{eq:RenyiVF} imply that the set of points flowing along the integral curves at $X_{\gamma}$ correspond to enforcing the dual coordinate pair as the Legendre derivative of the potential at the diagonal.
+Hence, the Bregman limit (i.e., $\gamma \to 0$) leads to the dual parameterization of exponential families from regular Legendre transformation, whereas finite $\gamma\neq 1$ leads to the deformed family of distributions obtained from R\'{e}nyi's divergence~(\cite{wong2018logarithmic}, Section 4), which would describe the sets of points flowing along the integral curves at $X_{\gamma}$ and external points diverging away from it.

-\subsection{Complexification of statistical manifolds}
+\subsection{Complexification of Statistical Manifolds}

 This section discusses some fundamental aspects of complex geometry, followed by the complexification of statistical manifolds.
 Then, the next section focuses on the complex structure induced by the R\'{e}nyi divergence.
+For a more extensive treatment of the properties of complex manifolds, we refer the reader to Refs.~\cite{candelas1988lectures,bouchard2007lectures,nakahara2018geometry}.

 A complex manifold can be depicted as a topological space that locally looks like $\mathbb{C}^n$.
-One way to try building a complex manifold would be to first consider a $2n$-dimensional real manifold, and then arrange a set of coordinates $\{x^{k}_{c}\}$ into complex combinations such as $x^{2k-1}_{c}+i x^{2k}_{c}$.
-Unfortunately, such arrangement is arbitrary and --- more importantly --- is coordinate dependent.
-In effect, additional structure of the manifold is required in order to `complexify' it properly.
+One way to try building a complex manifold would be to consider a $2n$-dimensional real manifold, and then arrange a set of coordinates $\{x^{k}_\text{c}\}$ into complex combinations such as $x^{2k-1}_\text{c}+i x^{2k}_\text{c}$.
+Unfortunately, such an arrangement is not only arbitrary, but also, more importantly, it is coordinate-dependent.
+In effect, additional structure on the manifold is required for it to be `complexifiable'.